duckietown/book-opmanual-duckiebot/src/setup/setup_account/duckietown_accounts.md

 If you have encountered issues or something is not working or behaving as expected, please stop here, it is a good time to ask for help on Stack Overflow.

+The first thing you need to do with the Duckietown Shell, is set the Duckietown software distribution you want to work with, for this version of the book, we use `daffy`.
+Set the shell to use the `daffy` distribution by running the following command,

+    dts --set-version daffy